Vivienne Westwood: Fashion collections

 She dubbed the period 1981–85 "New Romantic" (during which time she created the famous look of the band Adam and the Ants) and 1988–91 as "The Pagan Years" during which "Vivienne's heroes changed from punks and ragamuffins to Tatler girls wearing clothes that parodied the upper class".
 From 1985 to 1987, Westwood took inspiration from the ballet Petrushka to design the mini-crini, an abbreviated version of the Victorian crinoline.
 Its mini-length, bouffant silhouette inspired the puffball skirts widely presented by more established designers such as Christian Lacroix.
 The mini-crini was described in 1989 as a combination of two conflicting ideals – the crinoline, representing a "mythology of restriction and encumbrance in woman's dress", and the miniskirt, representing an "equally dubious mythology of liberation".
 Westwood continued her research in fashion history by studying garments found in museum collections, which are evident through her incorporations of neck ruffs, corsets, bustles, breeches, and paniers in her various collections.
 Works from the artists Jean-Antione Watteau, Anthony van Dyck, and François Boucher have been used as inspiration for several pieces of Westwood's garments including scarves, corsets, and leggings.

 For Autumn-Winter 1987/88, Westwood showcased the 'Harris Tweed collection which launched her long-standing relationship with the Scottish cloth, Harris tweed, and the Harris Tweed Authority.
 The collection is often credited as being instrumental in reviving its use as a fashion fabric, thereby boosting the local industry.
-In the collection, she had also adopted the use of the Orb logo, an orb resembling the Sovereign's Orb with a satellite ring around it like the one around Saturn.
-This sparked heavy controversy as it was very similar to Orb Mark of the Harris Tweed Authority (at the time named The Harris Tweed Association).
+In the collection, she had also adopted the use of the Orb logo, an orb resembling the sovereign's orb with a satellite ring around it like the rings of Saturn.
+This sparked controversy as it was similar to the Orb trade mark of the Harris Tweed Authority (then the Harris Tweed Association).

-Following her death, The Harris Tweed Authority released the following statement:
+Following her death, the Harris Tweed Authority released the following statement:

-In the late 1980’s Vivienne Westwood commenced use of a logo which, we consider, acknowledged her connections with and affection for our cherished cloth.
+In the late 1980's Vivienne Westwood commenced use of a logo which, we consider, acknowledged her connections with and affection for our cherished cloth.
 Whilst that may not have been well received by everyone in the Harris Tweed® industry, subsequently both brands have very successfully collaborated to their mutual benefit.
 We hope and expect that collaboration will continue for many years to come.

 In 2007, Westwood was approached by the Chair of King's College London, Patricia Rawlings, to design an academic gown for the college after it had successfully petitioned the Privy Council for the right to award degrees.
 In 2008, the Westwood-designed academic dresses for King's College were unveiled.
 On the gowns, Westwood commented: "Through my reworking of the traditional robe I tried to link the past, the present and the future.
 We are what we know."